Digital blackface: Comparisons to minstrelsy

-Critics argue that digital blackface, described as "minstrel performance that become available in cyberspace" and as a "virtual, contemporary form" of minstrel shows, is rooted in minstrelsy, a 19th and early 20th-century form of entertainment where White performers portrayed Black characters in a demeaning and stereotypical manner, perpetuating racist ideas and contributing to the marginalization of Black people.
-According to a 2021 study published in Television & New Media, the online portrayals and behaviors associated with digital blackface mirror the racist foundations of minstrelsy, where non-Black individuals would pretend to be Black through dressing up and performing.
+Critics argue that digital blackface is rooted in minstrelsy, a 19th and early 20th-century form of entertainment where White performers portrayed Black characters in a demeaning and stereotypical manner, perpetuating racist ideas and contributing to the marginalization of Black people.
+Digital blackface has been described as "minstrel performance that become available in cyberspace" and as a "virtual, contemporary form" of minstrel shows.
+According to a 2021 study published in Television & New Media, the online portrayals and behaviors associated with digital blackface mirror the racist foundations of minstrelsy, where non-Black individuals would pretend to be Black through dressing up and performing, often using shoe polish, burned cork, or stage makeup to darken their skin in a practice known as Blackface.
 Digital blackface is argued to be rooted in minstrelsy not only in the performance's nature but also in the fact that white performers profit socially and financially from the likenesses of Black individuals.

 Digital blackface content is often created with the intention of being humorous, according to community psychologist Riana Elyse Anderson.
 However, she explains that due to the historical roots of minstrelsy and its association with entertainment, non-Black people may perceive these portrayals as exaggerated caricatures rather than representations of individuals who can be experts, leaders, or taken seriously in any capacity.

-Criticism of the concept of digital blackface

-Turning Point USA, an American nonprofit organization that advocates for conservative politics in secondary and higher education, has called the concept of digital blackface "virtue signaling nonsense" and a "cancel culture attack".
-A 2023 article by British online magazine UnHerd argued against the concept of "digital blackface," suggesting that it "reads like an attempt to meme more racism into existence by claiming that it’s already everywhere".
-The author criticized it as an overblown and divisive issue perpetuated by the media and contended that attempts to segregate cultural expressions along racial lines were regressive.
-In response to a CNN article on digital blackface, political scientist Wilfred Reilly tweeted that "as actual racism continues to decline, new varieties will simply be invented/’promoted’ and used to make us fight one another," referring to the article as "stupid".